 Learn how to draw a great looking Thomas Jefferson with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Thomas Jefferson drawing.

 “I cannot live without books.”

 Thomas Jefferson was the third president of the United States and the author of the Declaration of Independence.
 He was also responsible for the Louisiana Purchase, which doubled the size of the nation.

 Thomas Jefferson lived long before the invention of the camera.
 Yet, we know what he looked like because his portrait was painted a number of times.